james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ## 11. Running PyRar under Systemd

-- From another terminal, use `docker stop` to shutdown the PyRar container you are running from the command line
+- From another terminal, use `docker stop <ID>` to shutdown the PyRar container you are running from the command line
 - Edit `/opt/config/policy.json` and set `syslog_server` to `172.17.0.1`

 Now